-The goal of education in Kenya is to provide Quality Education and Training policies to all her citizens.
-The government has therefore continued to put in place measures to address access, quality, relevance and equity in line with international, regional and national policies as well as legal commitments.
-The 2014 Education For All Review Report has demonstrated that significant gains have been made in all the EFA goals.
+The Government of Kenya is committed to provide quality education and training for all and has put in place measures to address access, quality, relevance and equity in line with constitutional and statutory imperatives as well as international and regional obligations.
+The 2014 Education for All (EFA) Review Report has demonstrated that Kenya has made significant gains in all EFA goals and holds remarkable promise for the future.